 # content of conftest.py import pytest @pytest.fixture def myserver(xprocess): def preparefunc(cwd): return ("PATTERN", [subprocess args]) logfile = xprocess.ensure("myserver", preparefunc) conn = # create a connection or url/port info to the server return conn

 The xprocess.ensure function takes a name for the external process because you can have multiple external processes.

-The preparefunc is a function which gets the current working directory and returns a (PATTERN, args, env) tuple.
+The preparefunc is a function which gets the current working directory and returns a (PATTERN, args) tuple.
 If the server has not yet been started:

-the returned args are used to perform a subprocess invocation with environment env (a mapping) and redirect its stdout to a new logfile
+the returned args are used to perform a subprocess invocation and redirect its stdout to a new logfile

 the PATTERN is waited for in the logfile before returning.
 It should thus match a state of your server where it is ready to answer queries.

 the logfile is returned pointing to the line right after the match

 else, if the server is already running simply the logfile is returned.